 You’re not likely to pull it off, and it shows in how you present.

-Great video content is a a conversation you have with your audience.
+Great video content feels like a conversation you have with your audience.
 It doesn’t need to be perfect.

 You can rely on editors to make things concise and accurate.
 You don’t need to present.
 You need to be present.